African Americans in Oregon: Northeast Portland

 Starting in the 1950s and 1960s, Black residents who were former Vanport residents and shipyard/industrial workers settled in the Northeast Portland area.
 Much of Portland's Black community, which is 6% of Portland's population, is concentrated within the northeast Portland area; Alberta Arts District and King both include large African American populations.
-Zip codes in North and Northeast Portland are mainly at least 15 to 20% Black.
+ZIP codes in North and Northeast Portland are mainly at least 15 to 20% Black.

 Today, Portland is 5.9% Black, and 7.8% including partially Black people.

 African immigrants

 There are some Nigerian, Ethiopian, Eritrean, and Somali immigrants in Oregon, primarily in Portland.
-A killing of an Ethiopian man in the 1980s by white supremacists garnered attention towards the issue of racism toward Black and African Americans in Portland.
+A killing of an Ethiopian man, Mulugeta Seraw, in the 1980s by white supremacists garnered attention towards the issue of racism toward Black and rAfrican Americans in Portland.